September 20, 2022

 A walking partner

 Sadly, the food at the bar was only so-so.
-I ordered the tostada con tomate (toast with tomatoes), just to try something new.
-In my mind it was going to be something you might find a menu in Southern California right next to the avocado toast.
-Perhaps a nice, thick toasted farm bread with sliced tomatoes on top.
+I ordered the tostada con tomate (toast with tomatoes), to try something new.
+In my mind, it was going to be something you might find on a menu in Southern California right next to the avocado toast.
+A nice, thick toasted farm bread with sliced tomatoes on top.

-But what I actually received was a genuine disappointment.
-It looked like a half of a toasted baguette with some sort of crushed tomato paste spread on each slice like jam.
+But what I received was much less artisanal.
+It looked like half of a toasted baguette with some crushed tomato paste spread on each side, similar to jam.
 I was hungry enough that I choked it down, but tostada con tomate would not be a repeat breakfast, for sure.
 I should have stuck with the croissant or napolitana.

 On the other hand, the coffee was great, and I ended up even ordering a second cup (which Simon kindly treated me to), plus the company was fantastic.
 So overall, I’m putting the breakfast stop in the “win” column for this morning.

 Once we finished up, Charles and Renato took off again, while Simon and I decided to walk together for a bit longer.
-We spent the next few hours, getting to know each other better, talking about our respective families and countries, and basically solving all the world’s problems (just kidding!).
+We spent the next few hours getting to know each other better, discussing our respective families and countries, and essentially solving all the world’s problems (just kidding!).

 All told, it was quite an enjoyable experience walking with someone else for a change.
 We moseyed along at Simon’s pace, which was considerably more relaxed than I might have walked if I’d been on my own.
-But the conversation was much appreciated, particularly with a native English speaker.
+However, the conversation was greatly appreciated, especially with a native English speaker.

-Simon wasn’t familiar with fig trees, and hadn’t ever seen the fruit growing before.
-His knowledge of the figs mostly cam from fig jam or cakes.
+Simon wasn’t familiar with fig trees and hadn’t ever seen the fruit growing before.
+His knowledge of the figs mostly came from fig jam or cakes.
 What a shame!

-I plucked one of the fallen figs up off on the ground, and broke it open just to so show him the succulent fruit inside.
+I plucked one of the fallen figs off the ground and broke it open to show him the succulent fruit inside.
 Then I taught him how to discern a ripe fig from an immature one based on feeling some of the existing fruit that was still on the tree.
 And so, we got a sweet bonus snack of a few ripe figs this morning too!

 The fig I broke open to show Simon